projectcalico/vpp-dataplane/test/scale/README.md

 [*Mocklet*](https://github.com/VineethReddy02/mocklet) allows to create thousands of virtual pods.
 These are not real pods but they trigger CalicoVPP components like CNI server, Policy server, and service Server.
-We use these pods to test services by targeting a thousand virtual pods being a backend for a service.
+We create 1000 virtual pods.
+Then we use these pods to test services by targeting a thousand virtual pods being a backend for a service.
 We also test the creation of 100K policies on an interface to have them created in VPP.
+We also test the creation of 1000 services targetting different pods.
 These tests are successful and result in stable behaviors in CalicoVPP and VPP itself.